sampathkethineedi/iitp-jun2020/README.md

-## Description
+## Abstractive Summarizer
-Automatic Abstractive Summarization model built by fine tuning HuggingFace's BartForConditionalGeneration on the cnn-daily mail dataset.
+Automatic Abstractive Summarizer built by fine tuning HuggingFace's BartForConditionalGeneration model on the cnn-daily mail dataset.
-An API for the same built using flask and a simple front end built using streamlit.
+APIs for the summarizer built using flask and a simple web app for convenient usage built with streamlit.

 ## How To use model (PyTorch model available):
 ```python